Azure/azure-quickstart-templates/acs-mesos-full-template/docs/MesosWalkthrough.md

 Once your container service has been created you will have a resource group containing 3 parts:

-1. a set of 1,3,5 masters in a master specific availability set.
+1. a set of 1,3, or 5 masters in a master specific availability set.
 Each master's SSH can be accessed via the public dns address at ports 2200..2204

 2. a set of agents behind in an agent specific availability set.
-The agent VMs must be accessed through the master, or jumpbox
+The agent VMs must be accessed through the master

-3. if chosen, a windows or linux jumpbox

 The following image shows the architecture of a container service cluster with 3 masters, and 3 agents: